 In summary: bananas have loads of great things to offer your body and in moderation, make a healthy, filling snack that will leave you full and provide your body with the energy it needs.

-Bananas For Digestion Explained
+Bananas For Your Digestive System Explained

-They’re also great for your digestive system – surprisingly, bananas are said to help relieve both constipation and diarrhoea (and restore potassium and electrolytes that diarrhoea may have depleted).
+Another health benefit is that they’re also great for your digestive system – surprisingly, bananas are said to help relieve both constipation and diarrhoea (and restore potassium and electrolytes that diarrhoea may have depleted).